money

 Equity release

-If you own your home and are over 55, an equity release scheme could allow you to release some of the value of your home without having to make repayments during your lifetime, move out or sell your home on the open market.
+If you own your home, an equity release scheme could allow you to release some of the value of your home without having to make repayments during your lifetime, move out or sell your home on the open market.
+The conditions of equity release include that you cannot have an existing mortgage on your home and that you have reached a certain age, for example 60.

 It Makes Sense’ scheme